kgiannis/SpringBoot_Mongo_Rest/README.md

 Spring Boot project with MongoDB

 # Collections
-There are two collection in this demo project.
+There are two mongo collections in this demo project.
 - User
 - Vehicle
-There is a oneToMay relation between user and vehicle.
+(_There is a oneToMay relation between user and vehicle._)

 # Error Response
 Error response instance is responsible for holding the error code and message, in case of an error.